Updated: Jul 17

 (For example, maybe you're only remembering your failures and not all the times you've done well.)

-6. What's a more helpful thought I can tell myself and believe right now?
+6. Consider a more helpful thought you can believe right now.

-Write it down somewhere, or store it on your phone, and remind yourself of it often.
+Write your more helpful thought down somewhere, store it on your phone, or make a giant banner of the thought for your bedroom.
+Remind yourself of it often.